Works Register Home Log In Authors

 Such is the blessing of relinquishing the quest for temporary happiness.

-Let us look at another method of rejecting hostility.
-This method consists in overcoming darkened states of mind which encourage beings to be hostile towards each other.
-It is important to keep in mind that all methods provided by me agree well with each other, and consideration of each of them enriches practice as a whole.
+Let us consider another method for rejecting hostility.
+This method consists in overcoming obscuring states of mind which encourage beings to be hostile towards each other.
+It is important to keep in mind that all methods described by me agree well with each other and considering each of them enriches practice as a whole.

-A Way of Overcoming Darkened States of Mind.
-“A Rope Thrown Down a Pit”
+A Way of Overcoming Obscuring States of Mind.
+“A Rope Thrown Down Into a Pit”

 Disregard for peace gives rise to clinging to joy.
 Clinging to joy gives rise to desire.
 Desire gives rise to sadness.
 Sadness gives rise to fear.
 Fear gives rise to anger.
 Anger gives rise to pride of sin.